FAQ's

 What are the class sizes?

-What happens if Rekindle cancels my booking?
+What happens if my booking is cancelled?

-Rekindle may cancel a workshop if the number of bookings for that workshop falls below the required number of participants.
+We may cancel a workshop if the number of bookings for that workshop falls below the required number of participants.
 In this case, we will reschedule you to another day/workshop that suits you or offer a full refund.
 Where you are entitled to a refund, the refund will be made to the same credit card or payment method that you used to confirm the booking.

 Can I cancel or change my booking?